House-Royce/Code-feed/prismJS/readme.txt

 	3.1 class="line-numbers"
 	3.2 (optional future option)data-line-offset = "x" will set the first line to be x+1.
 If x is negative, first line is -x, but it will go to zero and then to 1.
 4. <code> must have the attribute class='language-languageName', where languaGename is the name of the language it's supposed to highlight.
 If you have lots of code snippets of the same name, you can put the class attrubute in a parent element (e.g. <body>) then it will mark all following languages in the same way.

+Will in the morning: Play with the styles.
+It needs quite a lot of styling to look good.
+Maybe I can try a different theme.

+These changes should be done:
+So far: pre[class*="language-"] -> max-height: 15em;
+code[class*="language"] -> display:inline-block;